Letters from America

 The context of the film was all very English until, toward the end, there was an extended allusion to the classic Swedish film by Ingmar Bergman, The Seventh Seal – though instead of playing chess with the grim reaper our hero plays Scrabble.

 I am not knowledgeable about cinema and really have never have had much interest in a lot of Hollywood offerings (I am not lying, I only saw Top Gun for the first time this year).
 But even though I have no film background I managed to see three of the great modern film masterpieces probably four times each (I kid you not), before I turned 17.
 They were: Luis Bunuel and Salvador Dali’s Un Chien Andalou, Sergei Eisenstein’s Battleship Potemkin and Ingmar Bergman’s Seventh Seal.
 This makes me very good at spotting cinematic allusions to the masterpieces!
 A couple of my highschool teachers were exceptionally taken with these classic films (and soundtracks) and thus I came to see a lot of them.
-If you can imagine a post-Whitlam public high school education with a touch of The Prime of Miss Jean Brodie’s not entirely innocent idealism, then you have a picture of some of my high school experience.
+If you can imagine a post-Whitlam somewhat elite and privileged public high school education with a touch of The Prime of Miss Jean Brodie’s not entirely innocent idealism, then you have a picture of some of my later years’ high school experience.

 Quite apart from high school, the film that struck me the most ever I think, was probably Bonnie and Clyde (the original).
 Chinatown was brilliant too.
 And Hitchcock’s Rear Window.
 Any takers among you with favourite films?
-I forgot The Rocky Horror Show… what a lot of sheer joy that was 🙂
+I forgot The Rocky Horror Show… what a lot of sheer joy that was 🙂 brilliant but not really for cinematic virtue.

 Happy Easter friends xx